Radioactive Material/Waste Timeline

 George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

-If you worked or lived next to the west side of George AFB, worked at an engine test cell or the weapons test bunker, you were probably exposed to unsafe levels of fission byproducts (radioactive dust) from the decontamination of aircraft and equipment used in the nuclear bomb test at Nevada Test Site (NTS).
-Aircraft from George AFB participated in the US Atmospheric Nuclear [Read More…]
+If you worked or lived next to the west side of George AFB, worked at an engine test cell or the weapons test bunker, you were likely exposed to unsafe levels of fission byproducts (radioactive dust) from the decontamination of aircraft and equipment used in the open-air nuclear test at the Nevada Test Site (NTS).
+This exposure could potentially pose serious health risks [Read More…]

 3 comments